Why I write

 I write because growing up, the monsters didn’t wait for nightfall.
 They looked like silence when you needed comfort.
 Like shame handed down in polite conversation.
 Like systems that made some of us feel invisible unless we became something louder, brighter, or broken enough to be noticed.

 So, I created my own monsters.
-But I also gave them heart, humour, history.
-And I made sure my girls didn’t die in the first chapter.
+But I also gave them heart, humor, and history.
+I made sure my girls didn’t die in the first chapter.

-I come from the shadows of Seattle’s grey skies and the storytelling bones of southern Africa— where spirits don’t just haunt, they teach.
-Where ancestors whisper in wind, and danger doesn’t always come with fangs — sometimes it comes wearing love, or tradition, or your own name.
+I come from the shadows of Seattle’s grey skies and the storytelling bones of southern Africa.
+Here, spirits don’t just haunt; they teach.
+Ancestors whisper in the wind, reminding us that danger doesn't always come with fangs.
+Sometimes, it wears love, tradition, or even your own name.

 The characters in my stories?
 They’re flawed.
 Messy.
 Sometimes cruel.
 Often hilarious.
-But always fighting — for love, for truth, for something better than what they were handed.
+But they are always fighting — for love, for truth, and for something better than what they were handed.
 And that’s who I write for: the ones who’ve had to become their own heroes.

-Myths that come from us — not just borrowed and translated from someone else’s world.
-Worlds where sangomas battle memory loss.
+We need new myths.
+Myths that come from us, not just borrowed and translated from someone else’s world.
+I envision worlds where sangomas battle memory loss.
 Where lion bloodlines hold political power.
-Where women fall in love with dangerous men and still choose themselves in the end.
-Where magic doesn’t save you — it tests you.
+Where women fall in love with dangerous men yet still choose themselves in the end.
+In these worlds, magic doesn’t save you — it tests you.

 So why do I write?
 Because I have to.
-Because the stories won’t leave me alone.
-Because if even one reader finds themselves in the pages — messy, powerful, grieving, laughing — then it’s worth it.
+The stories won’t leave me alone.
+They linger in my mind, waiting to be told.
+If even one reader finds themselves among the pages — messy, powerful, grieving, laughing—then it’s worth it.

 With ink-stained love,